Freycinet National Park, Tasmania, Australia

 Tasmania has a temperate climate with 4 distinct seasons.
 Warm summer days from December to February and sometimes snow in the cooler months of June to September.
 The best time to visit Tasmania is between October and April, when the weather is at its best.
 By May, nights are getting cold and days are getting shorter.
 Winters (June-Aug), especially in the high country, can be quite harsh- though that's the best time to curl up in front of a blazing fire.

-Call us on to start planning your vacation to Saffire Freycinet or take a look at our itineraries to Tasmania
+Call us on to start planning your holiday to Saffire Freycinet or take a look at our itineraries to Australia

 Set amidst the spectacular landscapes of the Freycinet Peninsula, Saffire is a contemporary, luxury boutique property that captures the essence of this unique region.
 Saffire's stylish interior and the dazzling exterior are a winning combination.